-When installed in bathrooms, kitchens or other potentially humid areas a tight fit is essential as well as them being sealed sufficiently in order to prevent damp getting in and causing mould to grow behind them.
-I do use it, but generally avoid using MDF to box pipes in bathrooms/kitchens/laundry room etc. unless it is moisture resistant.
+When you make a pipe boxing in a Bathroom, Kitchen or other potentially humid area a tight fit is essential as well as sealing sufficiently in order to prevent damp getting in and causing mould to grow behind/inside the box.

-Tools for cutting sheet material will be circular, plunge or hand saw for ply/mdf.
-Stanley knife, old handsaw and a rasp or surform for cutting plasterboard.
+Tools for cutting sheet material will be a Circular, Plunge or Hand Saw for Plywood/MDF.
+Stanley Knife, old Hand Saw and a Rasp or Surform for cutting plasterboard.

 For fixing the battens;

-Fix the battens vertically to the wall and at the distances calculated in step 1.
-9 times out of 10 when making pipe casings I parallel them from the corner of the wall rather than use a spirit level to scribe them in plumb (perfectly level upright) because when the wall is out of plumb and the boxing is perfectly plumb, it will be a tapered shape and stand out to the eye.
+When I fix the battens vertically to the wall at the distances calculated in step 1, 9 times out of 10 when making these pipe casings I parallel them from the corner of the wall rather than using a spirit level to scribe them in plumb (perfectly level upright) This is because when the wall is out of plumb and the boxing is perfectly plumb, it will be a tapered shape and stand out to the eye - highlighting the fact the wall is slightly out of plumb.

-It depends what else is close by though, if the boxing is in a kitchen and is next to cupboards that are level the boxing would look odd if it was out of plumb.
-It would also make it more difficult to tile.
-So, I make a judgement based on what will look right to the eye, it may mean choosing the lesser of two evils, or even splitting the difference and going somewhere in between.
-You'll need wall plugs and screws if fixing to masonry.
+So make a judgement based on what will look right to the eye, it may mean choosing the lesser of two evils, or even splitting the difference and going somewhere in between.
+You'll need wall plugs and screws if fixing to masonry walls.

-Also fix a batten along the floor this same width away from the wall (shown with red arrows).
-Take care when screwing to the floor in areas where there may be pipes underneath, use screws that are too short to go any further than the thickness of the flooring and use a pipe detector if unsure.
+Fix a batten along the floor the same width away from the wall (shown with red arrows).
+Take care when screwing to the floor in areas where there may be pipes underneath, use screws that are too short to go any further than the thickness of the flooring and a pipe detector if unsure.